Preconference Events

 National Council Medical Director Leadership Program

 Saturday, April 25 I 8 a.m. to 5 p.m.
-MT (followed by a six-month virtual session series)
+MT (followed by a six-month virtual learning series)

 Learning Objectives

-- Develop advanced strategies to enhance effectiveness in medical leadership, including team management, decision-making and communication.
+- Develop advanced strategies for team management, clinical decision-making and effective communication.

-- Strengthen leadership skills to navigate complexity and uncertainty in clinical settings while driving positive outcomes.
+- Strengthen your ability to navigate complexity and uncertainty in clinical environments.

 Full-day Preconference Events